MapulaLekganyane/LindisBakery/README.md

 Git & GitHub (Version Control)
 Microsoft 365 tools for documentation and planning

+  ## Security & Configuration

+This project uses secure configuration practices:

+- **Sensitive credentials are NOT stored in source code**
+- Email passwords and other secrets are managed using *User Secrets* or environment variables
+- `.gitignore` prevents local configuration files from being committed

 ***
 How to Run the Project Locally
 ---